yast/yast-wagon/doc/Migration_Hooks.md

 ## Requirements

-Migration hooks are supported in yast2-wagon package version 2.17.34 or higher (provided as an update for SLES11-SP2, included in SLES11-SP3).
+Migration hooks are supported in yast2-wagon package version 2.17.32.1 (provided as an update for SLES11-SP2) or 2.17.34 (included in SLES11-SP3) or higher versions.

 # Hook Script Location and Name Conventions